No-fault divorce update

 - Carelessness with money (such as gambling)

 - Refusing to contribute to household finances or childcare

 - Unwillingness to engage in a physical or sexual relationship

-If you and your spouse have not lived together for more than two years, you can use this as grounds for a UK divorce.
-But you and your spouse must both agree, in writing, to the divorce.
+If you and your spouse haven't lived together for more than two years, you can use this as grounds for divorce.
+But you and your spouse must both agree to the divorce in writing.

-If you and your spouse have not lived together for more than five years, under UK family law you can also use this as grounds for a divorce.
-After five years you don’t need your spouse to agree to the divorce, you can file a divorce petition without their consent.
+If you and your spouse haven’t lived together for more than five years, you can use this as grounds for divorce.
+After five years you don’t need your spouse to agree to the divorce.
+So, you can file a divorce petition without their consent.

 Desertion means your spouse has left you for a continuous period of two years or more without your consent.
 It can be difficult to prove that your spouse had the intent to desert you, so it’s not often used.

 If you and your spouse both consent to the divorce, a solicitor would usually advise you to use grounds of separation for more than two years.
 If not, they would normally advise you to file for divorce on grounds of unreasonable behaviour.

 Talk to a solicitor